 § 68.
-Finality of Gaming Commission or Cherokee Nation District Court Action the Cherokee Nation.
+Finality of Gaming Commission or Cherokee Nation District Court action

-Any final finding or determination of the Gaming Commission which is not timely appealed, and any final determination of the Courts of the Cherokee Nation of an appeal of a decision rendered by the Gaming Commission in proceedings pursuant to 4 CNCA § 67 shall be final and binding in any other proceeding against or by the same person before the Gaming Commission or the Courts of
+Any final finding or determination of the Gaming Commission which is not timely appealed, and any final determination of the Courts of the Cherokee Nation of an appeal of a decision rendered by the Gaming Commission in proceedings pursuant to 4 CNCA § 67 shall be final and binding in any other proceeding against or by the same person before the Gaming Commission or the Courts of Cherokee Nation.